How accounts receivable factoring companies differ from bank loans:

 Accounts Receivable Factoring Companies are a no-loan alternative to business financing

 As an alternative source of business financing, invoice factoring eliminates many of the difficult-to-meet criteria that companies must face in order to get a traditional bank loan.
-If you can get a loan or line of credit in today’s tight banking market, what are you going to do after you’ve spent those funds?
-You are still going to be waiting for the invoices to be paid.
+If you can get a loan or line of credit in today’s tight banking market, what’s going to happen after you’ve depleted those funds?
+You will still have to wait for the invoices to be paid.
 The biggest problem with a traditional bank loan is that there is a maximum credit limit.
 Whereas Charter Capital provides no-loan cash based on the quality and liquidity of your assets (your accounts receivable).
 Because each account is evaluated individually, Charter Capital has much more flexibility than a Bank when it comes to keeping up with an increase in sales.